mibe-iot/thinker-backend/docs/README.md

 # Thinker

+Welcome to thinker!

-Thinker is an application server, that offers you possibilities to control *mibe* smart house.
+Thinker is an application server, that offers you possibility to control *mibe* smart house.

 Application is developed for Linux systems